-323 Marlborough was designed by architect Frederic H. Moore and built ca. 1873, one of two contiguous houses (321-323 Marlborough) of the same design with brownstone façades.
+323 Marlborough was designed by architect Frederic H. Moore and by Herbert E. Barney, builder, in 1873, one of two contiguous houses (321-323 Marlborough) of the same design with brownstone façades.

 321-323 Marlborough were built for building contractor Samuel Tarbell Ames, two of five houses at the northeast corner of Marlborough and Gloucester that he built at about the same time for speculative sale.
 The other three, at 3-5-7 Gloucester, also were designed by Frederic H. Moore but with brick façades.

 The houses at 3-5-7 Gloucester were built first, on land owned by the estate of Joshua Stetson, with a depth of 54 feet on Marlborough.
 On February 1, 1873, after the houses were completed, Samuel T. Ames and Frederic H. Moore purchased the land from the Stetson estate.
 They sold 3 Gloucester and 5 Gloucester to individual buyers; 7 Gloucester became the home of Samuel Ames and his wife, Mary Hartwell (Barr) Ames.

 On February 13, 1873, Samuel T. Ames purchased the lot to the east, with a 48 foot frontage, from William Gaston.

 On April 19, 1873, the Boston Evening Transcript reported that Herbert E. Barney, had been granted a permit to build 321-323 Marlborough, presumably under a contract with Samuel Ames.